Tochemey/goakt/architecture/ARCHITECTURE.md

 7. On completion the worker deletes the departed node's peer state from the cluster store, releases the relocation job (`endRelocation`), and stops.
 A worker that dies abnormally (a panic stops it) leaves its job registered, and the relocator's `Terminated` handler aborts and reports the relocation.

 Actors flagged as non-relocatable and system actors are skipped.

+**Masking the handoff window.** While the leader recreates the departed node's actors, the registry still points at the dead host (or is momentarily empty) for those actors.
+To keep callers from seeing connection errors during this window, every node (not just the leader) opens a short, self-expiring handoff window for the departed node's remoting endpoint on the `NodeLeft` it observes (`markEndpointRelocating`, backed by a GC-friendly `xsync.TTLMap`).
+Identity-based sends (`SendAsync`/`SendSync` and their `ReceiveContext` wrappers) route through `PID.deliverAcrossHandoff`, which re-resolves the target on each attempt: if it still points at a relocating endpoint (or resolution fails while a relocation is in flight), the send is retried with bounded backoff until the actor re-registers on a survivor or the window closes, in which case it surfaces a retryable error (`ErrActorNotFound` or `ErrRelocationInProgress`).
+Steady-state sends resolve and deliver once with no added latency.
+A `actorsystem.relocation.buffered.count` metric records how often sends hit the window.

 ### CRDT replication (eventual consistency)